Burnitup!: Background and release

 Jackson responded that it is always great to work with friends, and Elliott was a dear one.
 It was natural to record a song together for both of them, as they had a great time doing it.
 The song's producers, Jimmy Jam and Terry Lewis, said that "Janet and Missy working together is a case of one plus one equaling 10."
 The song was first played on MistaJam's BBC Radio 1 show on September 24, 2015, and then released for digital download the day after.
 A promotional digital single containing the album's version and a radio edit of the song was released on October 5, 2015.

 Composition

 "Burnitup!" was written and produced by Janet Jackson, Dem Jointz, Jimmy Jam and Terry Lewis and Missy Elliott.
 It also features Elliott as a rap guest.
-It is composed as an uptempo dance song with electronic beats, with processed vocal samples, "crisp" house drums, "glossy" keys and "thick" synth-bass.
+It is composed as an uptempo dance song with electronic beats, processed vocal samples, "crisp" house drums, "glossy" keys and "thick" synth-bass.
 The opening of "Burnitup!" warns listeners with a voice shouting "Incoming!", before Elliott starts rapping, and hypes listeners up before Jackson's vocals and makes some kitty-quoting "meow" sounds.
 Jackson then asks "Mr. DJ" to "turn it up" and the crowd to "dance like no-one's watching", while Elliott raps "Make it work, make it work, make it work".
 Elliott also instructs the listener, rapping "Dis dat jam, now do yo dance[sic]" and giving shout-outs to Jackson, who teases "Just give me that fire and Imma show you how to burn it up".